rtlab1417/STM32_intro_shared/README.md

 2. Use ST-Link

-Work if SWD is wokring.
+Work if SWD is working.
 Deploying the app either - **Free STM32 ISP software** or **STM32CubeProgrammer** Functions - reflash, flash an MCU using BIN/HEX file, copy an MCU into BIN/HEX file, enable password-proctection (Not too sure)